omkar-shelke25/k8s-learning/GitLab/GitLab CICD concepts.md

     - npm run build
 ```

-**How It Works**:
-- Since no specific runner tags are defined, GitLab assigns an available shared runner (e.g., a Docker-based runner) to execute this job.
-- The runner pulls your repository, runs the commands (`npm install` and `npm run build`), and reports the result back to GitLab.
-- In production, this might compile your Node.js app into a distributable bundle.

-**Key Points**:
-- **Scalability**: Shared runners handle the workload for you, scaling automatically.
-- **Cost-Effective**: No need to manage your own servers.
-- **Limitations**: Shared runners might have resource constraints or queue times during peak usage.
+In this example, because no runner is specified, GitLab assigns a shared runner.
+The job checks out your repository, installs dependencies, builds your Node.js project, and then reports back the outcome.

 ---

-### 2. **Install Third-Party Libraries Using `before_script`**
+## 2. Install Third-Party Libraries Using `before_script`

-**Explanation**:
+**Concept Overview**:
-The `before_script` keyword lets you run setup commands before the main `script` section of a job.
-It’s commonly used to install dependencies, configure environments, or fetch third-party libraries required for the job to succeed.
+The `before_script` keyword is used to execute commands that need to run before the main `script` in a job.
+This is typically used for setting up the environment—such as installing third-party libraries or dependencies—so that the main job logic runs in a correctly configured environment.

-**Production Example**:
-Suppose you’re running a Python Flask application in production, and your tests require the `requests` library.
-You can install it using `before_script`:
+**Deep Explanation**:
+- **Separation of Concerns**:
+  - **`before_script` vs. `script`**: While `script` contains the primary commands for your job (like running tests or building code), `before_script` is reserved for setup tasks.
+This separation helps in organizing the pipeline and keeping the job’s core logic clean.
+- **Consistency Across Jobs**:
+  - You can define a global `before_script` for the entire pipeline or override it per job.
+This ensures that all jobs have a consistent environment regardless of when they run.
+- **Use in Production**:
+  - For instance, if your tests require a specific version of a library (like `requests` in a Python project), you can install that library in `before_script`.
+This guarantees that your tests run with the expected dependencies.

+**Example**:
 ```yaml
 stages:
   - test